"Our meetings and the space you gave me were a lifeline over the past year. You embraced my journey and shared the load-it helped so much"

 I often find I am approached in my role as a Person Centred Counsellor as there is a need for an independent, professional person, separate from family and friends, to share and explore issues and feelings from the past or present.

 I am committed to offering a warm, welcoming environment where I will respectfully work with you in the areas you wish to explore, gain understanding in and change.
-I don't offer advice or answers-instead will work with you to discover your own answers or what is right for you.
+I don't offer advice or answers-instead will work with you to discover your own answers or what may be right for you.

 My experience working with people whether in a counselling context or mental health field is wide and varied and for this reason I welcome all clients and the individual issues they bring.
 People who come for help with what they see as minor difficulties are as welcome as those whose lives have become desperate and without hope.
 I am always privileged to have the opportunity, as a Counsellor, to meet and form relationships with people from all walks of life.